yagoyudi/cheat/README.md

-> **Notice:** This repository is an **independent fork** of
-> [cheat/cheat](https://github.com/cheat/cheat).
-The code that has been
-> modified or added by me is licensed under [LICENSE](./LICENSE).

 # Cheat

-`cheat` allows you to create and view interactive cheatsheets on the command-line.
+`cheat` allows you to create and view interactive notes on the command-line.
 It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.

 ![The obligatory xkcd](http://imgs.xkcd.com/comics/tar.png 'The obligatory xkcd')